ivanpgdata/ivanpgdata/README.md

 ## 🌱 Projects

 #### 🍷 WINEMEAPP WINE RECOMMENDATOR _*([Public](https://github.com/ivanpgdata/WineMeApp/tree/main))*_
 A **recommendation model** that takes the tasting notes from a wine (after checking if it is in our database) and shows you the most similar wines from the dataset.
-It is displayed in streamlit and uses github as a host.
+It is displayed on streamlit and uses github as a host, all coded in python.

 #### 🏬 HOTEL PROJECT _*(Working on it 👷🏻 )*_